Spectacular 2000-Year-Old Pompeii Food Stall Reopens for Business!

 ANSA reported that the almost intact thermopolium found in March 2020 was an ancient food shop, “which sold refined street food, with dishes of all kinds including a sort of mixed paella including mammals, birds, fish and snails.”
 The soon to be “reopened” Pompeii food stall may not sell this mixed meat dish to tourists, most of whom would turn up their noses to the average Pompeii person’s street food preferences.

 By today’s standards the ancient people of Pompeii and thus most of Roman Italy ate very ordinary dishes.
 For example, carbohydrate and calorie loaded bread breakfasts that occasionally included a sort of wheat pancake baked with dates and honey.
 Then, around midday, they ate a light meals of fish and cold meats with bread and vegetables, and most often this lunchtime meal consisted of the leftovers of the previous day's cena or dinner.

 Another view of the Pompeii food stall found in 2019 AD that is set to “reopen” in 2021 at the Pompeii Archaeological Park in Italy. ( Pompeii Archaeological Park )

-Top image: The Pompeii food stall scheduled to “reopen” and sell food again in 2021 AD within the precinct of the Pompeii Archaeological Park.
+Top image: The Pompeii food stall scheduled to “reopen” and sell food again this week within the precinct of the Pompeii Archaeological Park.
 Source: Pompeii Archaeological Park

 By Ashley Cowie